 By Dr Jennifer Martay PE, Course Leader for Medical Engineering at Anglia Ruskin University

-What did I think about this kit?
+What do I think about this kit?

 For more details, watch the video below and/or keep reading!